top of page

 37. How many loaves of bread did the disciples feed the listeners along the shore during a sermon that Jesus gave?

-The disciples had five loaves of bread to feed those gathered on the beach.
+The disciples took the two fish and five loaves of bread they had and started feeding those gathered along the shore.

-Somehow, this was all it took to feed a congregation of 5,000 who had gathered to hear Jesus.
+Somehow, five loaves were all it took to feed a congregation of 5,000 who had gathered to hear Jesus.

 This miracle left twelve baskets of broken bread pieces after the sermon.